9. team

 English is the main language at StuDEC — but don’t let that scare you!
 You’re welcome even if you’re not confident in English.
 Our community is friendly and supportive, and we help each other communicate.
 Most of us are not native English speakers, so your openness and willingness to communicate are more than enough.

-StuDEC welcomes participants from democratic schools aged 13 and above, including high school students and recent graduates.
+StuDEC welcomes students from democratic schools and recent democratic school graduates.
 Students — please make sure that at least one staff member from your school joins you.
 If you are an adult graduate of a democratic school, you are welcome to come on your own.

 StuDEC is an international gathering of students from democratic schools across different countries.
 It’s a space where participants can share perspectives, spend meaningful time together, and co-create the event through an Open Space format.
 StuDEC encourages connection, cultural exchange, and openness to diverse viewpoints.
 Every participant can contribute — by offering workshops, proposing activities, or starting discussions.
 The event is shaped collectively by the community itself.